Mykonos / Μύκονος

 With the rise of the concept of the Grand Tour among the educated from the mid to late 1600s through the 1840s, and even more so with the intellectual fashion of Philhellenism through the 1800s, Mykonos started to see visitors from western Europe, largely Britain.
 They came to see Delos, which is the premier historical and mythological site in the Greek islands.
 It was nearly uninhabited, but Mykonos was just a few kilometers away.

-All these eccentric Britons started arriving at Mykonos, some insistently speaking the Koine Greek in which the New Testament was written, others speaking Homeric Greek.
-Imagine a modern visitor to London insisting on speaking the Anglo-Saxon of Beowulf.
+All these eccentric Britons started arriving at Mykonos.
+Some insisted on speaking the Koine Greek in which the New Testament was written.
+Others spoke Homeric Greek.
+Imagine a modern visitor to London who insists on speaking the Anglo-Saxon of Beowulf.
+This was at least twice as anachronistic.

 These days it is much easier to get there and to find a place to stay, at least if you don't show up during high season.

-For example, on the classic Greek inter-island ferries with open decks where you can relax and watch the sea and islands slide by, you can travel from Pireaus to Mykonos on the M/V Blue Star at 0735-1250 or on the M/V Αιγαιον Πελαγος at 1200-1630.
+I prefer the classic Greek inter-island ferries with open decks, where you can relax and watch the sea and islands slide by.

-I would take the second of those, so I didn't have to be at Piraeus so early in the morning!
-Piraeus is an enormous port and it gets very busy with all the early morning departures, so you would have to arrive there well before your ferry's departure time.
-A mid-day departure sounds much better to me!
+Many ferries depart Athens' port of Piraeus around 0700 to 0800.
+Piraeus is an enormous port and it gets very busy with all the early morning departures.
+You would have to arrive there well before your ferry's departure time.
+A late morning to mid-day departure sounds much better to me!

 Mykonos is in the northern arc of the Κυκλάδες, the Cyclades, the islands around the sacred island of Delos.
 The Cyclades islands are mostly the peaks of submerged mountainous terrain, with the exception of the two volcanic islands of Milos and Thera (Santorini).

-The below is a portion of an aeronautical chart showing Mykonos and the nearby islands of Tinos, Syros, and Delos.
+The below map shows the island's location in the northern Cyclades.
+It's just three hours by fast catamaran and four and a half to six hours by traditional ferry from Piraeus, and only 45 minutes by air from Athens.
+This is a portion of an aeronautical chart showing Mykonos and the nearby islands of Tinos, Syros, and Delos.

 There have been various systems for transliterating Greek words into the Latin alphabet.
 The real names of the islands are Σύρος, Τήνος, Δήλος, and Μύκονος.
-This map used Síros, Tínos, Dhílos, and Míkonos.
+The map above used Síros, Tínos, Dhílos, and Míkonos.
 Today, English speakers usually spell them as Syros, Tinos, Delos, and Mykonos.

 The Mykonos airport (IATA: JMK, ICAO: LGMK) was built in 1971, with a 1900 meter runway.
 Aegean Airlines, Astra Airlines, Olympic Air, and Sky Express operate year-round.
 During the high season, several airlines fly direct from Austria, Belgium, Germany, Israel, Italy, the Netherlands, Turkey, and the U.K.